raquelgrant/Climate-Analysis-USA/README.md

 Since the subset displayed both winter temperature changes and annual temperature changes, I thought it would be best to create two seperate visualizations for them.

 >The map houses a gradient of colors to represent the differing severities of the temperature changes.
-The darkest blues have the lowest levels of temperature changes, then the sort of middling changes are a tan shade, with the most extreme changes being darker reds.
+The lightest greens have the lowest levels of temperature changes, then the sort of middling changes are a medium green, with the most extreme changes being darker greens.

 <noscript><img src="https://datawrapper.dwcdn.net/EWX4t/full.png" alt="" /></noscript></div>